sleung-215/IBM-Data-Science-Capstone/README.md

 # IBM-Data-Science-Capstone
 <i> This repository introduces the capstone project for IBM's Data Science Professional Certification.
-It will introduce a problem and apply location data and analysis methods to present a business solution. </i>
+It will introduce a problem and apply location data and analysis methods to present a business solution.

+Folium maps are not displaying properly in Github.
+Please see pdf presenation.</i>

 ## <b> 1).
 Introduction to Business Problem </b>